omgict/mimtk_docs/docs/index.rst

 Directory analysis and management
-    For a given public or private medical image dataset, just putting a root dir parameter, the mimtk will analyze the folder stucture automatically and feedback all the subjects under the folder.
+    For a given public or private medical image dataset, just putting a root dir parameter, the mimtk will analyze the folder stucture automatically and feedback all subjects under the folder.